 The highlights of these commemorations will take place on 6 June 2019, with many festive events such as fireworks being let off simultaneously at main D-Day sites, a giant picnic on Omaha Beach, soldiers parachuting over Sainte-Mère-Église and the Liberation Ball.

 Here is an overview of what Normandy is planning to commemorate the 75th anniversary:

 Discover the ‘100 days of Normandy’ in Arromanches’ 360° circular cinema, a film featuring exceptional archive footage.
 Be transported to the world of those who fought in the Battle of Normandy, thanks to simultaneous projections on nine screens.
 This remarkable film has been co-financed by the USA, UK, Canada, Germany and France.

 Exhibition at the Omaha Beach Memorial Museum

-Many museums will open their doors for the occasion, some requiring reservations.
-These include the Bruneval Memorial, the Museum of D-Day Wrecks in Port-en-Bessin, the Écausseville Airship Hangar, the Museum of the Second World War in Trois-Lacs, and the Liberation Museum in Cherbourg.
-The many outdoor sites also invite visitors to reflect on the past, like the many military cemeteries, the Pont Rouge site in Paluel, the historic circuit in Carentan-les-Marais, etc.
+Many museums will be open for the anniversary, no prior booking necessary, such as the Bruneval Memorial, the Museum of Underwater Wrecks in Port-en-Bessin, the Hangar in Dirigeables d'Écausseville, the Museum of the Second World War World in Trois-Lacs, or the Liberation Museum in Cherbourg.
+Normandy’s open-air sites also provide a moment for reflection, with its numerous military cemeteries, such as Le Pont Rouge in Paluel and the historical trail in Carentan-les-Marais.